carlsborg/dust/README.md

 sends a Y to all the nodes named work\* and the apt-get script continues.

+(There are commands to drive Ansible playbooks coming soon)

-### Run vim or top on a single node, with the same ssh session !
+### Run vim or top on a single node, with the same ssh session.

 > dust$ @worker2